Last Updated on

 “I am not parenting an anxious child.
 My child is just disobedient and angry.”

 Here is the reality.
 Anxiety in children does not necessarily present the way we often think.

 When children are anxious it can show itself in many ways.
 If we are not careful, we can exacerbate anxiety.
 We need to stop to recognize it.

 - A child who is throwing a “temper tantrum”

 - The destructive child who cannot keep his hands to himself

-- Little Johnny who appears to be not listening in class
+- A student who appears to be checked out in class

 - Tween girl who is struggling to turn in homework

 - Student who bombs a spelling test that they were confident about the night before

 - The child who complains of headaches and stomach aches